|

 XJR-16,

-TWR would instead utilized the
+TWR would instead utilize the

 Jaguar XJR-14 for the IMSA GTP series in 1992